vflopez77/Election_Analysis/README.md

     - Winning Percentage: 73.8%

   ## Analysis of Methodology
-The data was provided in a flat csv (comma delimited) file.
+- The data was provided in a flat csv (comma delimited) file.
-In order to read and analyze the data, We imported 2 Python modules: <b>os</b> and <b>csv</b>.
+- In order to read and analyze the data, We imported 2 Python modules: <b>os</b> and <b>csv</b>.
-The os module facilitates using the local file system.
+- The os module facilitates using the local file system.
-The csv module makes reading and writing files possible.
+- The csv module makes reading and writing files possible.

-Here are samples of how we used these modules:
+This is how we used these modules:
 ```
 # Add our dependencies.
 import csv